New & Used Chevrolet Cruze: In Depth

 GET A FREE PRICE QUOTE

-The Chevrolet Cruze is a compact four-door sedan that arrived to the U.S. in 2011, but it was designed in South Korea.
+The Chevrolet Cruze is a compact four-door sedan that arrived on U.S. soil in 2011, but it was originally designed in South Korea.

 With the Cruze, Chevy replaced its outdated Cobalt compact cars, and erased the memory of the ancient Cavalier.
 The Cruze is truly a segment leader, able to compete with the Ford Focus, Hyundai Elantra, and Kia Forte, while making a better case for quietness and comfort than the latest Honda Civic.
 For buyers who value superb safety ratings, it's one of the best entries in the class.